 The patented

-butterfly grip o the vice-grip bag actually forms a deep channel for the
+butterfly grip of the vise-grip bag actually forms a deep channel for the

 forearm of your rifle to settle into.
-The two cylindrical parts of the vice-grip bag firmly wrap themselves
+The two cylindrical parts of the vise-grip bag firmly wrap themselves

 around the rifle-stock, making contact on the bottom and both sides of the